chainflip-io/chainflip-backend/state-chain/pallets/cf-witnesser-api/README.md

     }
     ```

-*Don't forget to constrain the calling account of target extrinsics using `EnsureWitnessed`.*
+*Don't forget to constrain the calling account of target extrinsics using `EnsureWitnessedByHistoricalActiveEpoch`.*

 ## Dependencies